7 Best Cold Plunge Tubs: The Ultimate Buyer’s Guide

 The 3/4 horsepower external chiller cools the water down to 38°F (3°C) and the built-in thermostat adds extra convenience.
 The Viking has a multi-stage filtration system for clean, germ-free water.
 Maintenance is simple, change the filter once a month and the quick-drain valve makes emptying the tub easy.

-At $5,499 it’s not cheap, but it’s backed by a 5 year warranty for the tub and a 1 year warranty for the water chiller.
+At $5,499 it’s not cheap, but it’s backed by a 5-year warranty for the tub and a 1 year warranty for the water chiller.
 Plus you get 60 days of free breath work.
 On top of all that you don’t have to worry about winterizing because the chiller has a built in heating component.
 This is the only chiller I know of that has that capability.
 The tub comes in 3 colors Charcoal Gray, Arctic White, and Slate Blue so you can match with your style.

 Overall the Nordic Wave Viking is a great option for those looking for a vertical cold plunge with a small footprint, temperature control, and clean, cold water.